FooSoft/hlm2-wad-extract/README.md

 # HLM2-Wad-Extract #

 This application is a tool to extract the asset data used in the newly released [Hotline Miami 2: Wrong Humber](https://en.wikipedia.org/wiki/Hotline_Miami_2:_Wrong_Number) game.
-You can download or clone the latest version from the [GitHub project page](https://github.com/FooSoft/hlm2-wad-extract).
-Although it was developed on Linux, it should work fine on other platforms.
+Although it was developed on Linux to run on Linux, it should work on other platforms without problems.

+## Motivation ##

 After purchasing and thoroughly enjoying this title, I thought that I would like to listen to the excellent soundtrack while coding.
 I was slightly disappointed when I discovered that the music data was not simply included in the install